Industry Practice

 NU’s focus is not on rote learning, but on experiential learning and practical training so that students are job-ready and able to tackle real-life problems even before they enter the workforce.
 Therefore, our BTech programmes have 35% weightage given to practical learning opportunities.
 Part of this practical training is the Industry Practice programme that gives undergraduate students a chance to work in an industry in their eighth and final semester.

-Comprising 20 of the 178 credits required for the undergraduate course, the six-month-long Industry Practice programme leverages NU’s deep and enduring partnerships with over 700 industry partners since inception.
+The Industry Practice course component leverages NU’s deep and enduring partnerships with over 700 industry partners since inception.
 The goal is to fill the crucial gap in students’ practical skills.

 NU’s industry-linked curriculum prepares students for the industry and makes them job-ready.